rosswilson2306/homeflow-tech-test/README.md

 ```

 4. In your browser, navigate to http://localhost:4567
-5. You should see the heading "Homeflow" on the page.
+5. You should see the heading "Homeflow Front-end Tech Test" on the page.

 **NOTE: You'll need to restart the server any time you make changes to the server-side code.**